 The following are some examples of how Local governments, community associations and grassroots groups have been using the Earth Charter:

 - Republic of Tatarstan, Kalmykia and Kabardino Balkaria – Russian Federation

 - City of Joondalup, Australia

 - City of Montpelier, Vermont State, USA

 - City of Sao Paulo, Brazil

 Section II of the publication Charting the Way Forward, offers some examples of the Earth Charter in local communities.

-Watch a video showing the story of the City of Sao Paulo, Brazil working with the Earth Charter (through UMAPAZ – Open University of Sao Paulo).
+Watch the video below showing the story of the City of Sao Paulo, Brazil working with the Earth Charter (through UMAPAZ – Open University of Sao Paulo).